Norway, Lofoten Islands Sailing Holidays

 Two luxury double ensuite cabins are available.

-The price includes accomodation on board, all food on board (made for you!), gas, fuel, mooring fees.
+The price includes accomodation on board; all food on board, made for you, bar 2 or 3 meals ashore giving you the opportunity to taste the local cuisine; gas, fuel and mooring fees.
 You will need to bring your own oilskins and arrange your own travel insurance (circa £30 from someone like TopSail Insurance).

 The yacht will continue to sail up to the Lofoten Islands in the Arctic Circle before heading over to the Faroe Islands and then down the West Coast of Scotland in August.